Mobile Applications: iOS vs Android Development

 And in the end, thanks to its reputation for higher security, iOS acts better in entering the enterprise market

-They say iOS is easier and quicker to develop.
+They say iOS app development is easier and quicker to implement.
 The reasons are several.

 Close ecosystem.
 Apple offers a closed system.
 This means the app is designed for several standardized devices.
 On the other hand, Android is an open-source system.
 The difference in platforms and devices to take into account makes the process more complex and longer.